caj50/caj50.github.io/Analysis Tutorials/MA10207T1/index.md

 \pagenumbering{arabic}

 # Introduction {-}
-Here is the material to accompany the 1st Analysis Tutorial on the 10th October.
+Here is the material to accompany the Analysis tutorial in Week 1.
 Alternative formats can be downloaded by clicking the download icon at the top of the page.
 As usual, send comments and corrections to [Christian Jones (caj50)](mailto:caj50@bath.ac.uk).
 To return to the homepage, click [here](http://caj50.github.io/tutoring.html).

 # Lecture Recap